BiggerPockets/patterns/_patterns/build-views-with-view-components.md

 out to someone from the design team to discuss making adjustments to the component.

-Here's an example that help illustrate how using Tailwind looks as opposed to writting custom CSS:
+Here's an example that illustrates how using Tailwind looks as opposed to writting custom CSS:

 #### Bad